Sebmolendijk/mcas-labs/module04/module04.md

    ![Connect to TOR](/media/td-torlaunch.png "Connect to TOR")

-2. Open Office 365 web mail by going to https://outlook.office.com and enter Megan Bowens credentials.
+2. Open Office 365 web mail by going to https://outlook.office.com and enter Eric Gruber credentials.

-3. Go to [this SharePoint library][library] and download some documents.
+3. Go to the **Contoso Team Site** and download some documents.

 ### Investigate